RAF Claims: Can I Claim for Loss of Income if I Have My Own Business?

 A person injured as a result of a road accident that wasn’t solely their fault can claim compensation from the Road Accident Fund (RAF) for loss of income due to their injury.

-It’s fairly straightforward to show that you’ve lost income due to injury if you have a full-time employer and regular salary, or did so prior to being injured – but what if you have your own business or are self-employed?
+It’s fairly straightforward to show that you’ve lost income due to injury if you have a full-time employer and regular salary, or did so prior to being injured, but what if you have your own business or are self-employed?
+Can you still claim for loss of income?
+How do you prove loss of income?

 Business owners can claim for loss of income